RichardOtter/RichardOtter.github.io/tips/RootsMagic_Tips_and_Tricks.md

 Reddit\
 <https://www.reddit.com/r/RootsMagic/>

-## Confirm that a downloaded software installer is not corrupted
+## Confirming that a downloaded software installer is not corrupted

 One often sees posts in forums that users, when they are having software problems, have suspicions that the downloaded installer they are using